Persistence in Financial Connectedness and Systemic Risk: Conclusion

 \section{Conclusion}

-This paper proposes a novel framework to measure heterogeneous network structures driven by different degrees of persistence in economic connections.
-Our approach properly accounts for the characteristics of shocks that create such connections.
-Using frequency domain techniques, we measure network structures that form on the transitory and persistent component of shocks.
-To ascertain whether transitory and persistent connectedness differ from another we outline a procedure to test for statistical differences.
-We conduct Monte Carlo simulations that indicate our measures are able to reliably track connectedness and correctly identify statistical differences from various data generating processes.
+This paper proposes a novel framework for measuring dynamic network connections in a multivariate data system.
+We track dynamic connections driven by different degrees of persistence using a spectral decomposition of time-varying variance decomposition matrices.
+Our approach properly accounts for the characteristics of the shocks that create such links.
+We outline a procedure that allows one to test for statistical differences in connectedness over time and frequency.
+We provide Monte Carlo evidence that our measures are able to reliably track connectedness and correctly identify statistical differences from different data generating processes.

-Empirically, we show that our transitory and persistent network connectedness measures enhance our understanding of systemic risks emerging from uncertainty networks.
-This is because our approach allows one to track connectedness across the transitory and persistent component of shocks.
-This is particularly useful during periods of elevated uncertainty as our measures indicate whether systemic risks from network connections are transient or persistent in nature.
-Ultimately this could lead to better decision making for macro-prudential supervisors and market particpants' investment decisions. \\
+Empirically, we show that transitory and persistent measures of network connectedness improve our understanding of systemic risks arising from uncertainty networks.
+This is because our approach allows one to track connectedness across the transitory and persistent components of shocks.
+This is particularly useful during periods of heightened uncertainty, as our measures indicate whether systemic risks from network connections are transitory or persistent in nature.
+Ultimately, this could lead to better decision-making by macroprudential supervisors and investment decisions by market participants. \\